psetinek/simshift/docs/pages/extending_simshift.rst

         def _my_new_da_loss(self, source_features, target_features):
             ...

-Once registered, create a config for you UDA algorithm (see e.g. the example config for cmd (ADD LINK)).
+Once registered, create a config for you UDA algorithm.
+See e.g. the example config for cmd (`source code <https://github.com/psetinek/simshift/blob/main/configs/da_algorithm/cmd.yaml>_`).
 It could look something like this:

 .. code-block:: yaml